HedvigInsurance/tech-stuff/web/contributing.md

 ## Getting your machine ready for web development

-We aim to have editor and environment agnostic environments but there are some things you'll need to keep in mind when setting up your machine for web development.
+Although many use Intellij or WebStorm as editors we aim to have editor agnostic environments but there are some things you'll need to keep in mind when setting up your machine for web development.

   - Install Node.js via [NVM](https://github.com/nvm-sh/nvm#installing-and-updating) - in this way you can jump
     between Node versions without too much pain.
 We can't always guarantee to have the same node version requirements